cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 Streams
 =======

-Clicking on a Stream's name will take you to the Stream's pane:
+Clicking on a Stream's name takes you to the Stream's pane, showing:

-The Stream pane shows:

-- the details of the number of events per second currently in the Stream,
+- Number of events per second currently in the Stream
-- the storage and a graph of events over the last sampling period, and
+- Storage and a graph of events over the last sampling period
-- a list of all the Flows
-  that are attached to the Stream, with processing rate and busyness for each Flow.
+- List of all the Flows attached to the Stream with processing rate and busyness for each

-Clicking on a Flow name will take you to that Flow's pane.
+Clicking on a Flow name will take you to that Flow's pane:

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_21_stream.png
    :width: 600px